-3 The first objective for all plans is the primary and where applicable, the second is the secondary.
-All plan returns are reported net of investment fees and costs and inclusive of franking credits when compared against a net investment return target for CPI plus objectives and net of investment fees and costs and excluding franking credits when compared against a gross investment return target for secondary objectives and the Cash plan primary objective.
+3 All plan returns are reported net of investment fees and costs and inclusive of franking credits when compared against CPI plus objectives and net of investment fees and costs and excluding franking credits when compared against secondary objectives and the Cash plan primary objective.
 This includes all of the investment costs and any additional underlying costs relating to the investment.
 Where applicable, net plan returns will include administration fees prior to May 2015.
 Retirement products do not pay tax on investment earnings and are eligible for the benefit of franking credits.
 Net returns are the returns that members receive and are based on final audited numbers.